Self-harm by young people in custody

 |Ethnicity||Rate||Average population per month||Average number of self harm incidents per month|

 3. Incidents of self-harm by young people in custody by ethnicity over time

 |White||Other than White|

-Self-harm is measured as the rate per 100 prisoners (taken from prison population monthly snapshots at the beginning of each month, including new admissions, averaged across a 12-month period).
+Self-harm is measured as the rate per 100 prisoners.
+The figures are taken from prison population monthly snapshots at the start of each month and averaged across a 12-month period.

-The data is reviewed, but as with all large administrative surveys errors and omissions can occur.
+The data is checked, but as with all large administrative surveys errors and omissions can occur.

 5. Data sources

 Purpose of data source